Cramauchenia: Description

 This animal had an appearance vaguely similar to that of a small llama or perhaps that of a stocky antelope.
 The skull of this animal was relatively elongated and provided with a slightly recessed nasal opening, which would indicate the presence of a strong, muscular lip, likely prehensile.
 In similar but larger and more recent forms, such as Theosodon and Scalabrinitherium, this lip gradually developed, eventually giving rise to a possibly proboscis-like structure with Macrauchenia.

 Taxonomy

 Cramauchenia was first described by Florentino Ameghino in 1902, based on fossils found in the Sarmiento Formation of Argentina.
-It is a primitive representative of the Macraucheniidae, a group of South American mammals belonging to the Litopterna, with forms similar to those of camelids, in spite not being closely related.
-Cramauchenia is known for the sole species C. normalis another species, C. insolita, was initially described as a separate species, but following a study by Soria 1981 it has since been attributed to the type species.
+It is a primitive representative of the Macraucheniidae, a group of South American mammals belonging to the Litopterna, with forms similar to those of camelids, despite not being closely related.
+Cramauchenia is known for the sole species C. normalis.
+Another species, C. insolita, was initially described as a separate species, but following a study by Soria 1981 it has since been attributed to the type species.
 Furthermore, Cramauchenia has been assigned to the Cramaucheniinae, a subfamily including the most basal macraucheniids, however, many recent studies tend to indicate that the subfamily is paraphyletic, with Cramauchenia being most closely related to Pternoconius.

 The following position of the Macraucheniidae is based on McGrath et al. 2018, showing the position of Cramauchenia.